abdulrahmanahme/News-App/README.md

 A new Flutter project.

-## Getting Started
+## About App
+News Today Now app
+News Today Now is the news application that shows the latest news in Egypt and United States for many categories such as business, health, sports , entertainment and etc.....
+This project is built using MVVM architecture pattern with a Bloc for state management. use database helper concept.
+Sqflite plugin for saving articles in local memory.
 This project is a starting point for a Flutter application.
+##Google play: shorturl.at/zDPTY

-A few resources to get you started if this is your first Flutter project:
+ few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)